Government Services

 The Chattanooga Fire Department, Chattanooga and Hamilton County police departments, and local townships’ fire and police organizations work in tandem to keep area citizens safe.
 The Chattanooga Fire Department responds to more than 19,000 emergencies annually while protecting a growing 144 square miles in Hamilton County.
 With approximately 500 sworn officers, the Chattanooga Police Department is responsible for neighborhood policing, investigations, and special operations and can be reached 24 hours a day, seven days a week.
 The department continually unveils new programs to better serve the city, including initiatives such as the Dragonfly Community Connect, which helps address crime in real time.

 The City of Chattanooga also promotes outdoor recreation and public art through various programs.
-The city currently maintains 35 miles of greenway and trails, 73 tennis courts, 9 pickleball courts, 18 community centers, three dog parks, two golf courses, and over 30 playgrounds.
+The city currently maintains over 35 miles of greenway and trails, 73 tennis courts, 9 pickleball courts, 20 community centers, three dog parks, two golf courses, and over 70 neighborhood and community parks.
 Programs such as ArtsBuild and Public Art Chattanooga are committed to enriching the lives of citizens through the arts.

 Neighboring Bradley County includes the cities of Cleveland and Charleston.
 Cleveland is governed by a mayor, city council, and city manager, while Charleston operates under a commission form of government with a mayor and two commissioners.